Studies

 Minimum quantities of gas requiered offshore.”

-IMCA has recently published an update of the diving
+IMCA recently published an update of the diving

 guidance D 050 “Minimum quantities of gas required

-This is for us the opportunity to remember the purpose of
+offshore”.
+This was an opportunity to recall the purpose

-these guidelines and their evolution since their first
+of these guidelines and their evolution since their initial

 publication by AODC in July 1983.
-It is also the occasion
+It was also an

-previous one and is suitable for commercial diving
+enhances the previous one and is suitable for

 - Study CCO Ltd No 8 “Set a policy for electronic devices in